awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-versioningconfig.md

 # AWS::S3::Bucket VersioningConfiguration<a name="aws-properties-s3-bucket-versioningconfig"></a>

 Describes the versioning state of an Amazon S3 bucket\.
-For more information, see [PUT Bucket versioning](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTVersioningStatus.html) in the *Amazon Simple Storage Service API Reference*\.
+For more information, see [PUT Bucket versioning](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTVersioningStatus.html) in the *Amazon S3 API Reference*\.

 ## Syntax<a name="aws-properties-s3-bucket-versioningconfig-syntax"></a>